muazhussain/encryption-decryption/README.md

 The program consists of four steps:

 * First it shows the menu
-* Then it get input of the string for encrypton or decryption
+* Then it get input of the string for encryption or decryption
 * Get input of the password for encryption or decryption
 * Finally shows user the output string